What should I consider when choosing a therapist in the West Midlands?

 ❓Integrative

-Exploring the above options can aid us in deciding what we are looking for.
-Info on therapy types can be found at BACP
+Info on therapy types can be found at BACP website and (here).

 Objectives